 Chapter 25 – Temple Of Low Men

-In 2011 Detective Superintendent Murray made the bold claim that they were “closing the net” on the killers.
+In 2011 Detective Chief Superintendent Murray made the bold claim that they were “closing the net” on the killers.
 He also issued a previously-unpublished photo of Inga-Maria and released another statement to the media in which he revealed, “I have a report that a man in the rural area east of Ballymoney was seen soon after the murder in April 1988 with scratches on his face and that there was concern in the community that he had some sort of involvement.
 I want to acknowledge the assistance which the community in North Antrim has given to police in this investigation.
 We have been able to collect many pieces of the investigative jigsaw but there are still gaps.
 I believe those gaps can be filled by individuals with information, individuals possibly in the rural area east of Ballymoney.
 The investigation continues to make progress.
 We are tantalisingly close to making significant progress.
 We just need those remaining pieces of the jigsaw.
 To that end, police plan to conduct a new series of house-to-house enquiries in parts of north Antrim in the coming weeks.”

 On March 24th 2011 the Ballymoney and Moyle Times, in an article headlined ‘A Murderer Among Us?’ featured the most forthcoming and frank interview to date from those leading the hunt:

 “Police believe they are closer than they have ever been to identifying Inga-Maria’s killer or killers…A police source said that since October last year their investigation has taken on new urgency and up to 600 ‘actions’ have taken place involving seeing people and examining pieces of information.
 The source added: “There has been a change in tempo in the last three or four months and we feel very encouraged.
 We think there is still valuable information in the rural area east of Ballymoney – Armoy, Loughgiel and Cloughmills.
-We don’t think the well is dry there yet and we would appeal to people to think about the murder in terms of the possibility of more than one person being involved and maybe that will make people think a different way.
+We don’t think the well is dry there yet and we would appeal to people to think about the murder in terms of the possibility of more than one person being involved and maybe that will make people think in a different way.
 We know this case has been discussed in detail in that area and we know people in that area have had suspicions both then and right up to now.
 We think there are still some suspicions that have not yet been aired because of family bonds or whatever but we would appeal for people to come forward.
 The last big jump was when we got the DNA profile and we want somebody to maybe decide that blood isn’t thicker than water to get in touch with us because a young girl did not deserve to be murdered and left in a forest.”

 The police source also had an unprecedented direct message for the killers: